-This year marks NISOD’s 40th anniversary, a milestone in our storied history.
-This anniversary creates an opportunity to reflect on how the organization has grown from a single publication into a 300+ member association promoting and celebrating excellence in teaching, learning, and leadership at community and technical colleges.
+In 2018, NISOD celebrated it’s 40th anniversary, a milestone in our storied history.
+This anniversary created an opportunity to reflect on how the organization has grown from a single publication into a 300+ member association promoting and celebrating excellence in teaching, learning, and leadership at community and technical colleges.

 NISOD was formed in 1978 when Dr. John Edward Roueche, the organization’s founder, discovered a need to identify and disseminate teaching strategies and tactics to community college practitioners.
 Dr. Roueche assembled an organization with the primary purpose of publishing solicited information about community college best practices, beginning with Innovation Abstracts, a publication that could be read in just a few minutes.